VoxelPrismatic/rabbit.nvim/lua/rabbit/plugins/trail/README.md

   - New Features
     - Initial release
     - Legacy:History and Legacy:Reopen have been merged into Rewrite:Trail
-    - Trail allows you to select which window to open
+    - Trail allows you to select the window to open
     - Trail displays a preview of what you're about to open and where